Hilbert-Schmidt distance and entanglement witnessing

 We made 21 runs of the algorithm for the two-ququart maximally entangled state ($d=4$) with HALT condition $c_s=1000$.
 Series of values of $D^2(\rho_0,\rho_1)$ from each run were used to maximize the sample correlation coefficient, as described above.
 Each time the maximization yielded a value above 0.999.
 The dependence of exponent $b$ on the limit of HSD $a$ is shown in Fig.~3.

 Another interesting case are GHZ states of $N$ qubits,

 In this case we also know the CSS, which is a mixture, $\sigma_N=x_N\sigma_{1,N}+(1-x_N)\sigma_{2,N}$, where

 Our algorithm converges to these states, the convergence is much faster if we take a decohered GHZ state as the initial $\rho_1$.
 For $N=4$ and with initial $\rho_1=\sigma_N$, the algorithm was unable to find a single corrections within 6,000,000 trial states.
+We also considered the W states for $N=3,4$ and $5$ qubits.
+In each of the three cases the algorithm provides an entanglement witness with $D^2(\rho_0,\rho_1)=0.432162, 0.473063, 0.501705, 0.544239$ respectively for $N=3,4,5,6$ and number of corrections $c_s=10000, 9700, 2600, 900$.
+Another experiment to demonstrate the capability of entanglement detection by the algorithm is to consider Werner states for dimensions $d=2,3,4$.
+We compared the minimum HSD of the Werner states with the expectation of the Bell-CHSH operator for $d=2$, and minimum HSD with the expectation of the Collins-Gisin-Linden-Massar-Popescu (CGLMP) operator \cite{CGLMP} for $d=3,4$ cases for different values of the visibility parameter.

+where $0\le p\le 1$ is the visibility parameter and $\ket{\phi_d}$ is the maximally entangled state of $2$ qu$d$its.
+In case of $d=2$, the minimum $D^2(\rho_{\mbox{ {Werner}}},\rho_1)$ compared with the expectation of the CHSH operator, for a hundred values of the visibility parameter, is shown in the Figure \ref{fig:werner-d2}.
+It is clear that the detection of entanglement (minimum distance becomes non-zero), happens well before the CHSH violation, at $p\approx0.33$, according to the PPT criterion.
+We see similar results in the case of $d=3$ and $d=4$, where $D^2(\rho_{\mbox{ {Werner}}},\rho_1)$ is compared to the expectation of the CGLMP operator, presented in Figures \ref{fig:werner-d3} and \ref{fig:werner-d4}.
+In both cases, we again see the detection of entanglement happen well before the violation of CGLMP inequality, at $p\approx\frac{1}{d+1}$, for both $d=3$ and $4$.
+This complements the finding that the CSS of maximally entangled state of 2 $d$-dimensional systems is the Werner state that has the visibility $\frac{1}{d+1}$.

+In case of the 4-qubit cluster state, after $c_s=5000$, the minimum distance achieved was $0.632264$ compared to the predicted minimum distance of $0.491228$ for a 4 qubit GHZ state.
+Another case study comprised of running the algorithm for 10,000 2-qubit and 10,000 3-qubit randomly generated states.
+With the HALT condition set as $c_s=10000$ or $D^2(\rho_{\mbox{ {Werner}}},\rho_1)\le 10^{-6}$, in case of all but 4 states, the algorithm provided a valid entanglement witness.